+That said, the book was fun.
+It was funny, cute, smart-alecky, and had great lines to quote out of context.
 For example: "Parthegenesis means never having your Mom say stop that or you'll go blind."
 The book had a huge cast of really interesting characters, about all of which I want to know more.
 It had a typical I'm-right-you'll-see relationship between the two main characters, and that was ok because we knew that was the relationship vehicle from the beginning.
 We had the know-it-all best girlfriend, the sudden-yet-inevitable betrayal, the sniggering cad, the resilient sidekick, the surprise "you knew?" moment, and most of the other tropes that make this kind of book So Much FUN.

 If you were looking for deep reading... keep looking.
 If you were looking for a good romp across the roofs and through the sewers of Manhatten, then this is your book.

 I picked it up because: I've been eagerly anticipating this release for half a year!

 I'd recommend it to: fans of Kate Daniels and early Anita Blake, and people who like mouthy chicks with guns.